Simple Linear Regression – How to Use It

 • The residuals (the difference between the observed and the predicted values) are normally distributed.

-• This assumption is important because the residuals are used to estimate the standard error of the estimate.4
+• This assumption is important because the residuals are used to estimate the standard error of the estimate.

 Performing simple linear regression

-This section will discuss how to perform a simple linear regression analysis.
-The section will cover the following subheadings:
+The following section will discuss how to conduct a simple linear regression analysis.

 Formula of the simple linear regression